glotzerlab/signac-docs/docs/source/projects.rst

 Grouping can be quickly performed using a statepoint or job document key.

-If *a* was a state point variable in a project's parameter space, we can quickly enumerate the groups corresponding to each value of *a* like this:
+If *a* were a state point parameter, we can enumerate the groups corresponding to each value of *a* like this:

 .. code-block:: python